 - Australians should pay close attention to personal security at all times, including in homes and vehicles, and monitor the media for information about possible new safety or security risks.

-- We strongly advise you not to travel to the border areas with Mali, Algeria and Western Sahara because of the risk of terrorist groups, banditry and the activities of armed smugglers.
+- We strongly advise you not to travel to the border areas with Mali, Algeria and Western Sahara, except the city of Nouadhibou, because of the risk of terrorist groups, banditry and the activities of armed smugglers.

 - Australia does not have an Embassy or Consulate in Mauritania.
 The Australian Embassy in Paris provides consular assistance to Australians in Mauritania.